Graduation ceremony

 What is the economic impact of international students in the UK?

-By contrast, the Migration Advisory Committee (MAC) found that the impacts of former international students in the UK labour market were neither particularly negative nor positive.
-It found that graduating students (mostly with master’s degrees) had earnings and occupational distributions broadly similar to those of domestic undergraduates 15 months after graduation.
+Another potential impact is in the labour market.
+The Migration Advisory Committee (MAC) found that the impacts of former international students in the UK labour market was neither particularly negative nor positive.
+It found that graduating students, mostly with master’s degrees, had earnings and occupational distributions broadly similar to those of domestic undergraduates 15 months after graduation.

 Figure 12